Table Of Contents

 • Achieve best-of-breed outcomes for different requirements.
 AWS for its variety and cost flexibility, Microsoft Azure for its compatibility with Windows solutions already deployed in enterprises, or Google Cloud for Machine Learning and Kubernetes.

-• Use more of the most affordable provider’s services in order to reduce costs.
+• Use more of the most affordable provider’s services to reduce costs.

 • Increase flexibility, including switching providers during outages.